 A gate that you can use to control who gets in and out of your property at your designated times and specifications adds tremendous security

-American Fence Company of Des Moines, IA builds over 3,000 gates every year.
+American Fence Company of Des Moines builds over 3,000 gates every year.
 Every single gate is fabricated to our customers’ unique requests.
 From a 100’ slide gate at a local airport to a simple backyard swing gate to a 4,000 pound ornamental swing gate at the governor’s mansion, we have you covered.

 With an expert team of certified welders, 8 fabrication facilities and a group of Computer Aided Designers, we will make your gate a masterpiece.
 The designs and styles of gates are almost endless; limited only by your imagination.
 Whether you need a chain link gate for the sole purpose of getting the lawnmower in the backyard or a highly sophisticated custom gate to accent the beauty of your property and provide extra security, we can get you exactly what you need.

-American Fence Company of Omaha has done every type of residential and commercial gate you could imagine.
+American Fence Company of Des Moines has done every type of residential and commercial gate you could imagine.
 Our gates can be found in the heart of the Yellowstone National Forest to the base of the Grand Canyon.
 We have secured the United States’ nuclear power plants, military bases and some top-secret facilities that we can’t even tell you about.

 We offer a wide variety of gates, and they all have their own applications and uses.
 Read through America’s Gate Company’s guide on how to select your gate for more assistance on deciding the right type of gate for you.